Mithgol/phido/README.md

     F12 ExternUtil15

-Afterward press F12 to launch PhiDo from GoldED.
+Afterwards press F12 to launch PhiDo from GoldED.
 If the message that you view in GoldED has a MSGID (it usually has; see [FTS-0009.001](http://ftsc.org/docs/fts-0009.001) for details), PhiDo shows the same message; otherwise PhiDo displays the list of available echomail areas.

 ## Testing PhiDo